gbinal/p-o-d.github.com/transportation-case-study.md

 filename: transportation-case-study.md
 ---

-Open Data at DOT
-A Case Study for Maturing Data Release Practices to Drive Innovation and Increase Accountability
 January 8, 2013
-Department of Transportation
-Office of the Chief Information Officer
+Open Data at DOT - A Case Study for Maturing Data Release Practices to Drive Innovation and Increase Accountability
-[Kristen Baldwin](mailto:kristen.baldwin@dot.gov?subject=Open%20Data%20Case%20Study), Associate Chief Information Officer for IT Policy Oversight
+Kristen Baldwin, Associate Chief Information Officer for IT Policy Oversight
-(202) 366-9201
+Office of the Chief Information Officer, Department of Transportation

 --------------------